eHealthAfrica/aether/aether-producer/README.md

 #### Method of Operation

 The AP interacts directly with the kernel database.
 It polls to keep state on all registered entity types.
 Once a type is registered, the AP will continuously query the kernel database for new entities that have been added to that type.
  - By default all entities of the same type are produced to a Kafka topic bearing the name of that entity type.
- - By default messages adhereing to the same schema are serialized into Avro objects containing between 1 -> 250 messages to save space.
+ - By default messages adhering to the same schema are serialized into Avro objects containing between 1 -> 250 messages to save space.

 #### Persistence

 In kernel, all entities contain a modified datetime field which the AP uses to determine which entities have already been sent to Kafka.
-The AP refers to this value as an offset, and for each entity type, it maintains a record of the lastest offset that has been accepted by Kafka.
+The AP refers to this value as an offset, and for each entity type, it maintains a record of the latest offset that has been accepted by Kafka.
 On shutdown or failure, the AP will resume polling for at `modified > last_offset`.

 #### Control